Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Background

 \begin{proposition}[\cite{CV2009}, Proposition 4.4] If $Z(A_\G)=A_{[v]}$ is nontrivial, then where $\text{Tr}$ is the free abelian group generated by the transvections $[\r_{ij}]$ such that $v_i \in lk[v]$ and $v_j \in [v]$.
 The map to $\text{GL}(A_{[v]})$ is given by the restriction map $R_v$, and the map to $\out(A_{lk[v]})$ is given by the projection map $P_v$.
 The subgroup $\text{Tr}$ is the kernel of the product map $R_v \times P_v.$ \end{proposition}

 In the above proposition we do not need to restrict $R_v$ and $P_v$ to $\outo$, as every automorphism of $A_\G$ preserves $Z(A_\G)=A_{[v]}$.
 When $\G$ is disconnected, the restriction and exclusion maps of Example \ref{e:disconnected} give us less information.
-As above, we may amalgamate the restriction maps $R_i$ and the exclusion map $E$, however in this situation the kernel of the amalgamated map is not abelian --- it is the semidirect product of a subgroup of $\toro$ and the abelian group generated by transvections $[\r_{ij}]$, where $v_i$ is an isolated vertex of $\G$, and $v_j$ is contained in a nontrivial connected component of $\G$.
+As above, we may amalgamate the restriction maps $R_i$ and the exclusion map $E$, however in this situation the kernel of the amalgamated map is more complicated.